bytebase/bytebase.com/content/docs/change-database/change-workflow.md

 Baseline migration instructs Bytebase to use the latest live schema as the source of truth.
 This is normally used when [schema drift](/docs/change-database/drift-detection) occurs and Bytebase needs to re-establish the baseline based on the latest live schema.

-### Branch Migration

-A branch migration history is recorded when a database is restored from a backup.
-See [Restore from Backup](/docs/disaster-recovery/restore-from-backup#step-4-view-the-restored-database) for details.

 ## Migration History

 Bytebase records the detailed migration history and the before/after schema snapshot for each migration it applies.
 It also leverages these records to [detect schema drifts](/docs/change-database/drift-detection).